 - Trouble sleeping

-- Delusions, such as thinking a caregiver is trying to hurt him
+- Delusions, such as thinking a caregiver is trying to hurt them

 Some people with moderate Alzheimer’s also become more aware that they’re losing control of their lives, which can make them even more frustrated or depressed.